If there’s one thing that drives me bonkers in the editorial world, it’s the lack of coherent descriptions for all the different editorial services.

 No matter what the service is called, this is crucial.

-If you’re an editor and would like to learn more about developmental editing, check out my new course.
+If you’re an editor and would like to learn more about developmental editing, check out my online courses.